Capacitor Discharging Process

 where: T = RC = Time constant

-Note: If capacitor is initially charged and has a voltage E, we have to replace the value of Vo with the value of E, in the formulas.
+- If the capacitor was previously charged and has an initially voltage E, it is necessary to replace the Vo value with the E value in the previous formulas.